Buying a home in Charleston?

 Finally a Word About the Benefits of Home Ownership

 Home ownership offers a number of benefits including building equity, saving for the future, a hedge against inflation and most importantly, creating an environment for your family.
 There are tax advantages to home ownership and the equity you earn is yours.
-Despite the downturn of the past few years, over time homes have historically increased in value.
+Despite the downturn several years ago, homes have historically increased in value over time.